rBurgett/thisismlga.com/data/episodes/0097/notes.md

 Watch the live video of this conversation on [Rokfin](https://rokfin.com/stream/6013/Episode-97--The-AntiQueens-Gambit-with-Natalie-Danelishen).

-ICheck out everything that Natalie is up to on her Linktree: [linktr.ee/Chesschick01](https://linktr.ee/Chesschick01)
+Check out everything that Natalie is up to on her Linktree: [linktr.ee/Chesschick01](https://linktr.ee/Chesschick01)

 Don't forget to check out the Mises Institute and all of the work they do: [mises.org/](https://mises.org/)